Z2Data's SCRM Platform

 Perfluorooctanoic acid (PFOA)

-• Electronic components like cables and computer parts
+• Uses and Applications: Various electronic components, including cables and computer parts

 Perfluorooctane sulfonic acid (PFOS)

-• Electronic components like cables and computer parts
+• Uses and Applications: Electronic components like cables and computer parts

 Polytetrafluoroethylene (PTFE)